blackboard/anthologydevdocs/blog/2023/2023-05-01-IntegrationInstallationandCustomerExperience.md

 > Note: The following pertains to development of integrations which are marketed to multiple customers.
 Only point 1 is pertinent to those who are developing campus-only solutions.

 1. **Logs and data**: Integrations should maintain archives of customer logs and any integration specific data as those are not provided by Blackboard products.
 2. **Multi-tenancy**: Integrations should follow a multi-tenant model vs single tenant.
-Multi-tenant means one integration service delivering your integration to all your customers vs requiring a new intetegration service per customer.
+Multi-tenant means one integration service delivering your integration to all your customers vs requiring a new integration service per customer.
 This means you have to design into your integration the ability for enabling individual customer accounts, likely only administrator, for any customer specific configuration.
 3. **Separation of Customer data**: Multi-tenancy means that in addition to running a single service for your customers you are likely using a single database.
 This dictates a secure separation of customer data using a unique customer identifier prefix on customer-centric data keys.

-Each of the above enable you to deliver a secure, efficient, and postive experience to customers at a cost savings of single instance vs multiple instance service delivery.
+Each of the above enable you to deliver a secure, efficient, and positive experience to customers at a cost savings of single instance vs multiple instance service delivery.

 ### Best Practices